Windows Mixed Reality

 Windows Mixed Reality is not supported in InstantVR.

-Windows Mixed Reality is supported in Humanoid Control VR, VR+ and Pro packages.
+Windows Mixed Reality is supported in Humanoid Control VR, Plus and Pro packages.

 All Mixed Reality Headsets and Motion Controllers are supported